uiuc-ischool-accessible-computing-lab/maidr/README.md

 Stacked bar, dodged bar, and normalized stacked bar all share the same system:

 In the braille representation of segmented bar plots, braille depends on where you are.
 There are typically multiple levels to a segmented bar plot, and as you move (Up and Down arrow keys) between levels, the braille changes to represent your current level.
-At the top, there is also a Summary pseudo layer of all levels added together, and a Combined pseudo layer of each layer seperately.
+At the top, there is also a Summary pseudo layer of all levels added together, and a Combined pseudo layer of each layer separately.

 - Regular layers: Braille appears similar to a bar plot, with braille values corresponding to the magnitude of the layer's value for this point.
 - Summary layer: Same as regular layers, but values now reflect the combined magnitude of all layers' values for this point.
 - Combined layer: Similar to heatmap, where there are groups of magnitudes for each point separated by a ⢳ character.
-The first group has braille characters for each layer for the first point, then a seperator, then the second group has braille characters for each layer in the second point, then a seperator, and so on.
+The first group has braille characters for each layer for the first point, then a separator, then the second group has braille characters for each layer in the second point, then a separator, and so on.

 ### Lineplot